IBT-FMI/NeuroGentooProject/doc/UseCases.md

 Virtual Machine Images
 ----------------------

-Virtual Machine Images usually have to be reasonably recent and ideally would bring the required software with them.
+Virtual Machine Images should be reasonably recent and ideally should bring all the required software with them.
 To achieve these goals a BuildServer infrastructure is presented in the next chapter, that can periodically build ready to use images for Docker and OpenStack Cloud providers based on a specific .gentoo directory.